OnePlus 13 vs OnePlus 13R preliminary comparison: R stands for R U ready

 Different from the back

-The latest rumors say that the regular OnePlus 13 will be slightly bigger than its predecessors, mainly because of the larger screen and the more modest curvature of the said screen.
+Design-wise the regular OnePlus 13 is slightly bigger than its predecessors, mainly because of the larger screen and the more modest curvature of the said screen.
 We don't know much about the OnePlus 13R, but judging from the way 12 and 12R were differentiated last year, we expect the OnePlus 13R to be a bit lighter (maybe lacking periscope zoom, which is a heavy system) and also rocking a completely flat screen.

-Materials-wise, we expect both phones to use similar building blocks, namely aluminum and glass, and there's a slight chance for the OnePlus 13R to go for a cheaper material, such as hard plastic, but we won't bet our dinner on it.
+Materials-wise, both phones to use similar building blocks, namely aluminum and glass, and there's a slight chance for the OnePlus 13R to go for a cheaper material, such as hard plastic, but we won't bet our dinner on it.
+The OnePlus 13 also has one variant with a faux leather back (made out of polymer) and it looks gorgeous in its blue glory.

 The resolution and the tech behind these panels will probably stay the same, except for maybe the brightness.
-We expect the regular and more expensive OnePlus 13 to feature a brighter fisplay that will most likely also be more color accurate.
+The OnePlus 13 sports 4,500 nits of peak brightness and its display comes with 21 awards and an A++ rating from DisplayMate, so it's a statement.
 Our display tests will solve this puzzle, but we'll have to wait a little longer for those.

 There's another potential difference, and it's the fingerprint sensor.
-According to the latest rumors, the OnePlus 13 will come equipped with an ultrasonic in-display fingerprint scanner, while the OnePlus 13R could keep the optical one to keep the price down.
+The OnePlus 13 comes equipped with an ultrasonic in-display fingerprint scanner, while the OnePlus 13R could keep the optical one to keep the price down.

 Performance and Software